CG Principle

 The Board of Directors approves the corporate plan that reflects the thinking and vision in operating the business with clear and measurable objectives.

-The Board of Directors is responsible for prescribing the good governance policy, including the implementation and practice, covering the display of information related to operating performance in different Dimension; financial information, risk management, investment, liquidity, assets and debts, legal compliance, rules and regulations, as well as the review and follow-up to ensure compliance.
-The Board of Directors shall consider the report and information with care and caution in order to be aware of key signals, for instance, the tendency for an increase in the interest rates, higher risks in various Dimension, failure to comply with the law and regulations, as well as other issues that may impact the Company’s credibility.
+The Board of Directors is responsible for prescribing the good governance policy, including the implementation and practice, covering the display of information related to operating performance in different aspects; financial information, risk management, investment, liquidity, assets and debts, legal compliance, rules and regulations, as well as the review and follow-up to ensure compliance.
+The Board of Directors shall consider the report and information with care and caution to be aware of key signals, for instance, the tendency for an increase in the interest rates, higher risks in various aspects, failure to comply with the law and regulations, as well as other issues that may impact the Company’s credibility.
 The Board’s self-assessment shall also be conducted to identify ways for further improvement in the future.

 The Board of Directors manages and monitors connected transactions carefully to avoid any possible conflicts of interest by setting measures and procedures as guidelines for approving the entry into connected transactions of the Company, directors and executives, including the future policies and direction regarding connected transactions.
-Each approval of the connected transaction must comply with the law of Securities and Exchange and the regulations, notifications, orders or the announcements of The Stock Exchange of Thailand and other related organizations, including the disclosure of the connected transactions in the financial statements, the annual report, and Form 56-1 One Report for shareholders to examine.
+Each approval of the connected transaction must comply with the law of Securities and Exchange and the regulations, notifications, orders or announcements of the Stock Exchange of Thailand and other related organizations, including the disclosure of the connected transactions in the financial statements, the annual report, and Form 56-1 One Report for shareholders to examine.

-To improve the effectiveness in work performance, the Board of Directors conducts self-assessment on an annual basis, allowing opportunities for the directors to consider the Board’s performance.
+To improve the effectiveness of work performance, the Board of Directors conducts self-assessment on an annual basis, allowing opportunities for the directors to consider the Board’s performance.
 This self-assessment is a critical tool in evaluating the appropriateness of the Board’s structure and the effectiveness of the Board’s performance according to the principles of good governance.
-In this regard, the Board will analyze the evaluation outcomes, suggestions, and different points worth observing to consider and adjust to better it to better suit the nature of business operations accordingly.
+In this regard, the Board will analyze the evaluation outcomes, suggestions, and different points worth observing to consider and adjust to better suit the nature of business operations accordingly.

 The assessment of performance on a collective basis.
-The areas to be assessed are:

 - Board structure and qualifications

-- Roles and responsibilities of the board
+- Roles and responsibilities of the Board

 - Board meetings

-- The board’s performance of duties
+- The Board’s performance of duties

 - Relationship with management